 The Lifestyle Division's geographic footprint is centered on Greater China including Hong Kong, India, Indonesia, the Philippines, Singapore and Thailand.
 It also continues to support the sourcing needs of Greater China based wholesalers and retailers, including those engaged in cross-border e-commerce, bringing new brands and products from Asia, in particular from Japan, as well as from Europe and other regions to consumers.

-In addition, the Lifestyle Division participates in the property development and home ownership markets in Canada, the US, Australia and India by supplying a broad range of high-quality, competitively-priced interior decoration solutions to developers, designers and contractors as well as consumers.
+In addition, the Lifestyle Division supplies a broad range of high-quality, competitively-priced interior decoration solutions to developers, designers and contractors as well as consumers in the property development and home ownership markets in Canada, USA and India.